MichaelSasser/matrix-python.github.io/content/docs/prologue/introduction.md

 features?
 Follow our Step-by-step tutorial and join our community.
 [Tutorial →]({{< ref "docs/tutorial/about_this_tutorial" >}})

+{{< info >}}
-{{< alert icon="⚠" text="This tutorial focuses on Element as client for Matrix.
+This tutorial focuses on Element as client for Matrix.
 There are many more Clients available.
-If you want to use another client, make sure to check out the client's documentation." />}}
+If you want to use another client, make sure to check out the client's documentation.
+{{< /info >}}
 ## Help

 If you find yourself in a situation, where you need help, check out the Help